 In 2007, working as a UK solicitor, Emily brought a wrongful conviction case to the Court of Appeal via the Criminal Cases Review Commission, as a test of the proposed APPEAL methodology.
 The Court quashed the conviction in 2010.
 Emily received an Unltd* Level 1 Award and a Shackleton Leadership Award to work on establishing APPEAL.

-Emily is APPEAL’s Legal Director and Founder and works on challenges to unsafe convictions.
-She is based in the South West.
+Emily is APPEAL’s Director and works largely on challenges to unsafe convictions and on evidence access challenges.

 Before joining APPEAL in December 2017, Naima managed programmes for young women affected by gangs in London at the youth charity, Leap Confronting Conflict.
 She also spent a year working on pre-trial criminal cases as an investigator for the Bronx Defenders, a pro-bono public defence law firm in New York City.
 She is a trustee of the charity Women in Prison who campaign for radical alternatives to prison for women in the justice system.
 She is also the creator and host of the podcast, Third Culture, which explores the heritage and stories of people with mixed identities.
 Naima has a B.A. in International Development from Yale University.

-Naima manages the Women's Justice Initiative at the APPEAL.
+Naima manages the Women's Justice Initiative at APPEAL.